Sujal4927/Dictionary/README.md

 <h1>Dictionary</h1>
-This is a simple dictionary project.
+This is a simple dictionary project built using dictionary API.